openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_client`:

-- the client tried to send a token request with a pre-authorized code without client id but the Authorization Server does not support anonymous access
+- the client tried to send a token request with a pre-authorized code without Client ID but the Authorization Server does not support anonymous access

 Below is a non-normative example Token Error Response: